-I doubt there’s a Christian alive who hasn’t been troubled by this verse at some point in their lives.
+I doubt there’s a Christian alive who hasn’t been troubled by this verse (and Matt.
+18:8-9).
 It’s one of those things you read that causes you to do a double-take.
 What?!
 Did Jesus really say that?
 Was he serious?
 I’d better ask the pastor.

 Hmm.
 It seems your choice is presumption or disobedience.
 This is a tricky one.
 Let’s look at the arguments for each conclusion.

 Jesus loved metaphors, especially when describing the kingdom of heaven.
 “It’s like a mustard seed” and “it’s like a treasure buried in field” and “it’s like a pearl of great price.”
 Jesus often used word pictures to convey revelation.

 I guess the default view is that Jesus is speaking metaphorically when he tells us to gouge out our eyes and chop off our hands.